lingualdev/lingualdev.github.io/content/blog/validating-react-intl-applications/index.md

 ## Checking your codebase and translation files

 For this post we will assume that our translations files exist in a single folder.
-A basic setup could include a folder called _locales_ containing a number of translation files organized as `en-en.json`, `fr-fr.json`, `it-it.json` etc:
+A basic setup could include a folder called _messageExamples_ containing a number of translation files organized as `en-en.json`, `fr-fr.json`, `it-it.json` etc:

 ```
 - messageExamples/